francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 with our patience, we will eventually consider using a monorepo tool.

 The important thing is that we have left room for growth.
-We already use the monorepo pattern, so we can easily adopt a monorepo tool like Bazel, Nx or Pants without having to refactor our codebase.
+We already use the monorepo pattern, so we can easily adopt a monorepo tool like Bazel, Nx or Pants without having to majorly refactor our codebase.

 ## Conclusion